Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 That's steeper than most skyscraper elevators.

-The Bow River isn't just pretty—it's a geological storyteller.
+The Bow River isn't just pretty - it's a geological storyteller.
 The turquoise color comes from "rock flour," glacial silt so fine it stays suspended in the water.
-This river was named by James Hector in 1858 because he made a bow from Douglas fir trees along its banks.
-Before Europeans, the Stoney Nakoda people called it "Makhabn" meaning "river where bow reeds grow."
+While local folklore claims the river was named by explorer James Hector in 1858 because he crafted a bow from Douglas firs on its banks, Hector actually just translated the existing First Nations names into English.
+The Peigan called it Makhabn, meaning "river where bow weeds grow," referring to the saplings they gathered there for their weapons.
 The river's flow is carefully managed by the TransAlta utilities company, which operates hydroelectric dams upstream.
 So that pristine wilderness view?
 Partially engineered.

 Bow River bank with wildflowers and mountain reflection, Banff National Park, Alberta - 51.1681°N 115.5574°W